theupdateframework/taps/tap4.md

-To demonstrate our procedure for handling multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets.
+To demonstrate our procedure for handling multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets and follows the three properties of the mechaism outlined previously..

 If the map file is to be used to map targets to repositories, it will either be constructed by a user employing the TUF command-line tools, or distributed by